-ASPIRATION TRA 1- PARKING (GARDEN FIELD)
+POLICY TR1 - PARKING (GARDEN FIELD)

-The site at Garden Field, adjacent to the Old Rectory and Glebe Cottage, on the east side of Church Street, as shown at Figure 11 (Site TRA 1) is identified for off-street car parking.
-Development proposals that would prevent the future use of the site for that purpose will not be considered appropriate by the Parish Council.
+The site at Garden Field, adjacent to the Old Rectory and Glebe Cottage, on the east side of Church Street, as shown at Figure 12 (Site TR1) is identified for off-street car parking.
+Development proposals that would prevent the future use of the site for that purpose will not be considered appropriate.

-POLICY TR1 - CAR PARKING PROPOSALS
+POLICY TR2 - OTHER CAR PARKING PROPOSALS

-Development of off-road car parking to alleviate parking and traffic congestion in High Street, Lower High Street and Church Street will be supported provided that measures can be put in place to ensure the long term management of the sites for public use and that the design, layout and landscaping of resultant areas of parking can be demonstrated to not detract from the character of Tarvin's built environment.
+Development of off-road car parking to alleviate parking and traffic congestion in High Street, Lower High Street and Church Street will be acceptable provided that secure proposals are in place to ensure the long term management of the sites for public use and that the design, layout and landscaping of resultant areas of parking can be demonstrated to not detract from the character of Tarvin's built environment.

-6.3.1 Once Cheshire West and Chester Council has completed its current Parking Strategy work it will consult on action it is proposing to deal with the problems identified (See S&E Data, Section 4) for an evaluation of potential sites and survey of on-street parking).
+6.3.1 Once Cheshire West and Chester Council has completed its current Parking Strategy work it will consult on action it is proposing to deal with the problems identified (See Appendix 10 for an evaluation of potential sites and survey of onstreet parking).

-POLICY TR2 - COMPLEMENTARY FUNDING
+POLICY TR3 - COMPLEMENTARY FUNDING